 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Paris to Düsseldorf Hbf without having to change trains.
-There are 4 direct trains from Paris to Düsseldorf Hbf.
+There are 2 direct trains from Paris to Düsseldorf Hbf each day.
 Though there may be fewer direct services available depending on your exact departure date.

-Trains travelling from Paris to Düsseldorf Hbf cover a distance of around 412km during the journey.
+Trains travelling from Paris to Düsseldorf Hbf cover a distance of around 256 miles (412 km) during the journey.